On today’s episode, I’m tackling G is for Geoduck and Grouper.

 Where can you find geoduck?

-So what’s the sustainable status of a geoduck?
+So, what’s the sustainable status of a geoduck?

-Well, good news friends.
+Well, good news, friends.

-There’s a YouTube link in the show notes so you can see Geoduck harvesting in action.
-I also included a YouTube video showing how a Geoduck is cleaned and served in Japan.
-Pretty cool stuff.
+The show notes include a YouTube link to see Geoduck harvesting in action.
+I also included a YouTube video showing how Geoduck is cleaned and served in Japan.
+It’s pretty cool stuff.

 So where can you buy geoduck?

-Taylor Shellfish Farms in Washington State ships live farmed geoduck for $35 per pound plus shipping.
-And remember the minimal weight of a geoduck clam is two pounds.
+Taylor Shellfish Farms in Washington State ships live-farmed geoduck for $35 per pound plus shipping.
+And remember, the minimal weight of a geoduck clam is two pounds.
 And if you’re thinking $70 per clam, Who’d buy that?

 Welcome to G is for Grouper part of the program.

-If you’ve ever been to Florida, any of the Gulf coast states or any of the islands in the Caribbean, I’m betting you ate a grouper sandwich.
+If you’ve ever been to Florida, any of the Gulf Coast states, or any of the islands in the Caribbean, I’m betting you ate a grouper sandwich.
 Or twenty.

 Grouper is meaty and tender.
 Mild and sweet.

-In fact, there are over 400 species of grouper!
+There are over 400 species of grouper!

-Now it’s worth noting that ecologists and fishermen agree, that many grouper populations are threatened by overfishing.
+Now, it’s worth noting that ecologists and fishermen agree that many grouper populations are threatened by overfishing.

 So how do you know which grouper to buy?